david11yf29/0.Web_Design_Note/README.md

 The `<option>` tags inside the select element define the available options in the list.
 [w3s](https://www.w3schools.com/tags/tag_select.asp)

+### 25. text-align: justify
+Causes all lines of text except the last line to meet the left and right edges of the line box.

 ---
 # Responsive web design with media queries
 ---